cukie/SMIA/README.md

 To run SMIA-CUKIE using the graphical interface, just double click on SMIA-CUKIE.py

-To run MakeBatches utility using the graphical interface, just double click on MakeBatches.py
+To run _MakeBatches_ utility using the graphical interface, just double click on MakeBatches.py

 <br>
-*An example configuration file and images to test on have been provided in production_testers*
+*An example configuration file and test images can be found in production testers folder on SMIA-CUKIE github webstie: https://github.com/cukie/SMIA/tree/master/production_testers*
 <br>
 <br>
-*If you don't plan on running this application from the command line, you may stop here*
+*If you don't plan on running this application from the command line, you may stop here.*
 <br>
 <br>
 <br>